brabster/tw-site/src/pages/articles/2019-01-17-spring-boot-performance-part-2/index.md

 ## JSON Encoding

 Another unlikely candidate is the JSON encoding we're doing on our responses.
-Out of the box, Spring Boot uses the venerable [Jackson](https://github.com/FasterXML/jackson) library, but you never know, the default settings might be really ineffcient.
+Out of the box, Spring Boot uses the venerable [Jackson](https://github.com/FasterXML/jackson) library, but you never know, the default settings might be really inefficient.
 Again, it's really easy to check so let's find out.
 We update the controller so that instead of returning Java object containing a String, it returns just a plain string, so from:

 ```java